Cleveland Crusaders: Players

 Gary Jarrett was the Crusaders top scorer in their four seasons, playing in 298 games, scoring 104 goals, 119 assists, totalling 223 points.
 Gerry Pinder played the most games in a Crusader uniform, 304 in total.
 Other notable Crusaders players included Paul Shmyr (538 penalty minutes in four seasons), netminder Gerry Cheevers (99 wins in four seasons), and defenseman Wayne Hillman.
+Cheevers won the inaugural Ben Hatskin Trophy for his goaltending in 1973.
+Seven Crusaders were named to an WHA All-Star Team in their history, with Paul Shmyr being named to the First-Team three times (1972–73, 1973–74, 1975–76) and Cheevers being named a First-Team once and Second Team twice.

 The last active Crusaders player in major professional hockey was Paul Baxter, who last played the 1986-87 NHL season.